quickgrid/Setup-Guide/README.md

 # Build-Guide
-A build guide for various libraries such as Dlib, OpenCV, NCNN etc for Windows, Android etc.
+A build and setup guide for various libraries such as Dlib, OpenCV, NCNN etc for Windows, Android etc.

 ## Tools Required